…and I don’t know if it is good or not because I have yet to read it.

 The daily count kept track of how many words I’d written that day, the total count, and how many words I was off by.
 Any numbers encased in parentheses showed how many words I was behind and after the second day I stayed ahead of schedule, so much so that I finished the first draft 21 days early.
 Boiling the process of writing almost 80,000 words down to just hitting a goal of less than 1,000 per day made everything possible and it made writing a novel seem less daunting in my mind.
 Every week it became a new goal to write 10k new words faster than the previous 10k.
 Some days were a grind and I knew everything I wrote would ultimately be edited or deleted but I kept pushing ahead.
 A finished first draft of a novel would be much better than all of the perfectly sculpted three pages of a novel I had written in the past.

 It was not easy, and like I said in the headline, I have no idea if this book is good or bad.
 I stuck to my rules, for the most part, and am just now starting to read and edit the work.
 During a few moments of weakness, I would copy and paste a few paragraphs over to Google Hangouts or Facebook Messenger, sending the words to friends hoping they would laugh or provide words of encouragement.
 This mostly happened early in the process where I fought with the internal voice telling me it was ridiculous to try and write a book, that it was going to be terrible, and sending the clips to friends served as a potential confidence boost for validation that what I was writing had merit.
-As I progressed, I did this less and less, not because I had more confidence but because I stopped worrying about it.
+But with the help I found on NaNoWriMo, as I progressed, I did this less and less, not because I had more confidence but because I stopped worrying about it.

 The moral of this story is pretty much the same as all the other creativity posts out there – just make something, anything, and finish it.
 Every project you see through, every goal you are able to reach will make the next project better and you will prove to yourself that you can accomplish goals, no matter how crazy they seem in the beginning.
 Compartmentalize processes so you can see them for the small moving parts they are, not insurmountable challenges.